What Personal Trainers Absolutely Hate: Top Ten Things

 There’s nothing wrong with having discussions during your sessions, in fact, it’s great, but it’s a problem when you have people that don’t know when to stop talking and start exercising.

-Some people can talk and talk, and soon enough you find yourself struggling to finish the exercises you wanted to get done in that session, which ties back into our previous paragraph about the lack of results.
+Some people can talk and talk, and soon enough you find yourself struggling to finish the exercises you wanted to get done in that session, which ties back into our previous paragraph about lack of results.

-I also always knew when my clients were deliberately chatting for a long time because they wanted a longer rest period, that never flew with me, and as soon as I spotted it, I’d get them working on their next set.
+I also always knew when my clients were deliberately chatting for a long time because they wanted a longer rest period, that never flew with me and as soon as I spotted it, I’d get them working on their next set.

 Difficult clients